esquinas/docker-magento19/README.md

   db-data:
 ```

-Then use `./start.sh` to start MySQL and Magento server.
+Then use `./init.sh` to create and start MySQL and Magento server.
 Follow instructions.

 Use `./logs.sh` to watch the logs from all containers.

 Use `./stop.sh` to stop containers without removing them.
+Then use `./start.sh` to start them again.

 Use `./remove.sh` to stop and remove containers, network and images.